alphagov/stageprompt/README.md

         [...]
     </div>

-## Sending events when a user uses help buttons
+## Sending events when a user clicks on a page element

-Add `data-journey-helper` attributes to the HTML for your help link or button.
+Add `data-journey-click` attributes to the element clicked by the user.
 This will only work if the user is not sent to a new page on click.
 Example:

-    <a class="help-button" href="#" data-journey-helper="stage:journey:helper">See more info...</a>
+    <a class="help-button" href="#" data-journey-click="stage:help:info">See more info...</a>